Actindo-AG/Documentation/Tasks/Operation/01_ManageEvents.md

 # Manage the events

-An event is an occurrence that creates a task/causes a task to be created.
+An event is an occurrence that originates a task.
 For example, when inconsistencies in stock are found, the *Differences in stock* event creates a task to check the stock inconsistencies manually.

 [comment]: <> (trigger: entity/data model that, together with the occurrence of an event, initiates a process; event: occurrence that initiates/creates? a task; task: instruction / action to be performed)

 You can create events manually in the *Tasks* module.
-However, there are also some events that are automatically created by the system, for instance when installing a plugin or module, such as the *Actindo Workflow Process Execution Failed*.
+However, most events are automatically created by the system when installing a plugin or module, such as the *Actindo Workflow Process Execution Failed*.

 When the *Process Orchestration* (also known as *Workflows*) module is installed, the *Actindo Workflow Process Execution Failed* event is automatically created in the *Task* module.
 This event creates a task as soon as an error occurs in a process action.
 The workflow process in the *Process Orchestration* module is then stopped until the specified task is performed manually by the responsible person.
 For detailed information about the workflow processes, see the [Process Orchestration](../../ActindoWorkFlow/Overview/01_General.md) documentation.